NHL 100: Tales from the police blotter

 In its 100 years, the NHL has been parked at the intersection of violence, emotion and money.
 Inevitably, some of that would spill over the boards into the criminal realm.

-In the latest edition of NHL 100, a weekly series from The Canadian Press, we examine innovations that have marked the league's history so far.
+In the latest edition of NHL 100, a weekly series from The Canadian Press, we examine some of the more unforgettable, sad, and sobering tales from the police blotter.

 On March 17, 1955, tempers boiled over at the Montreal Forum just days after fan favourite Maurice Richard had been suspended by NHL president Clarence Campbell for the balance of the season for clubbing Boston's Hal Laycoe with his stick and punching a linesman.
 Fans pelted Campbell with fruit and rotten vegetables.
 A smoke bomb went off.
 The game was called, fans spilled into the streets and rioted, smashing windows and beating up cab drivers.
 About 37 were injured and 70 arrested.

 In the annals of hockey's white-collar crime, nothing matches the spectacular rise and fall of super agent Alan Eagleson.
 The man known as the Eagle soared to prominence in the late 1960s to found and run the players' association, represent players and stage international hockey tournaments.
 He was arguably the most powerful person in the game, until complaints of conflicts of interest and questionable bookkeeping involving the players led to guilty pleas to embezzlement, fraud, racketeering and an 18-month jail sentence in 1998.